zdharma-continuum/zinit/docs/Example-Minimal-Setup.md

    with the tracking, i.e. by using `zplugin ice wait'0'; zplugin load {plugin-spec}` commands,
  - `wait"0"` – load 0 seconds (about 110 ms exactly) after prompt,
+ - `atpull''` – execute after updating the plugin – the command in the ice will install any new completions,
  - `atinit''` – execute code before loading plugin,
  - `atload''` – execute code after loading plugin,
  - `zpcompinit` – equals to `autoload compinit; compinit`,